 SARS issued a media statement on 27 March 2020 (updated on 29 March 2020) on certain customs duty and VAT concessions on the importation of “essential goods” as defined in the regulations issued under the Disaster Management Act.

 Importers will be able to claim a full rebate of customs duty and VAT exemption on the importation of certain goods.

 Importation of supplies critical to the national state of disaster (referred to as “critical supplies”) can be done free of customs duty and import VAT.

 These goods may be entered under full rebate as item 412.11 of Schedule 4 of the Customs and Excise Act and exempt under item 412.11/00.00/01.00 of Schedule 1 to the VAT Act.
 A list of the qualifying “critical supplies” goods is available on the International Trade Administration Commission (ITAC) website.
-In order to claim customs duty relief, the importer will need to obtain a permit from ITAC and we understand that ITAC will be issuing the necessary permits for certain listed goods.
+In order to claim customs duty relief, the importer would need to obtain a permit from ITAC and we understand that ITAC will be issuing the necessary permits for certain listed goods.